Exceeding NQS is going above and beyond what is expected at the Meeting NQS level.

 The Guide to the NQF

-The Exceeding guidance in the Guide to the NQF includes general guidance on the Exceeding themes, reflective questions for services on Exceeding practice for all Standards, as well as questions used by authorised officers to help establish whether Exceeding practice has been demonstrated.
+The Exceeding NQS guidance in the Guide to the NQF includes general guidance on the Exceeding NQS themes, reflective questions for services on Exceeding NQS practice for all Standards, as well as questions used by authorised officers to help establish whether Exceeding NQS practice has been demonstrated.

 We have developed case studies offering practical examples of high quality practice in outside school hours care, prior to school centre-based and family day care services for each Standard.